M-95 Degman: History, production and modernization

 The M-95 Degman tank was largely based on the older M-91 Vihor tank.
 A full working prototype of the Vihor tank completed basic testing at the Đuro Đaković factory but due to the hostilities in mid-1991 this tank was never delivered to JNA. Đuro Đaković was already working on a second prototype (at this point the hull had been completed) but due to the hostilities work on the second Vihor prototype stalled until 1994 when it was completed with the new turret.

 Meanwhile, the first prototype was upgraded and modernized, a more powerful 1200 hp engine was installed which provided a higher power-to-weight ratio.
 A storage basket and slat armor at the back of the turret were added, increasing armour protection.
 A Racal communication suite was installed to improve communications range and digital battlefield compatibility and a new CBRN suite was also added, the SZ 2000 CBRN suite giving substantially superior performance over the older NBC suite used on M-84 tank; for example, in nuclear or chemical/biological warfare situations, SZ-2000 shuts the engines down and automatically filters fresh air into the tank.

 The optics and fire control system was developed by Fotona, a Slovenian company, and now comes as standard on all current Croatian and Slovene M-84 tanks.
 The Vihor/M95 tank received new laser range finder, LIRD-4B - a laser irradiation warning system.
 A Fotona/Končar/Đuro Đaković digital battlefield computer has also been added to improve battlefield performance.
 Diehl provided new tracks giving the tank better performance both on and off-road.

 This project received considerable assistance from Elbit of Israel.
 Explosive Reactive Armor developed by Elbit is one major upgrade and gives a distinctive look to the M95 tank.
-Rafael - Samson Remote Controlled Weapon Station which consist of a 12.7mm calibre heavy machine gun and 40mm grenade launcher is another upgrade.
+Rafael - Samson Remote Controlled Weapon Station which consist of a 12.7mm calibre heavy machine gun and 40 mm grenade launcher is another upgrade.
 This Remote Controlled Weapon Station acts also as the commander's independent thermal viewer.
 Additional upgrades are planned, including a new 120mm compact gun developed by RUAG Defence of Switzerland and few additional defensive and ECM systems including LAHAT anti tank missiles.